natedey/RINRUS/bin/FSAPT/README.md

 # F(/I)-SAPT analysis and model fragment re-ranking

-### April 2025: New analysis scripts that are more versatile and robust

-These analysis scripts assume that the user has created a probe/arpeggio/distance maximal model and then run an F(/I)-SAPT calculation on it.
+These scripts and instructions assume that the user has created a probe/arpeggio/distance maximal model and then run an F(/I)-SAPT calculation on it.
 Generally fragment A should be the seed and fragment B should be the rest of the model.
 If the seed is covalently bound to other stuff it's up to the user to decide whether to put that stuff into fragment A as well or do I-SAPT.

-RINRUS I-SAPT support is currently very limited.
-Inputs cannot be prepared by `write_input.py` and must be made by hand.
+**RINRUS I-SAPT functionality and support is currently limited.** Significant testing on how to design and automate sensible choices of fragments A/B/C is in progress in the DeYonker group.
-Scripts can handle I-SAPT outputs but sensibility of results depends on user's choice of A/B/C partitioning.
+Analysis scripts work for I-SAPT outputs but inputs must be made by hand and the usefulness of the results depends entirely on the user's definitions of A/B/C.

-**Run scripts within the `fsapt/` output directory.**
+### Run scripts within the `fsapt/` output directory.

 1. Use `define_fA_fB.py` to define the functional groups of the fragments
 ```bash